Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "Clan Dirtyfoot?"
 Spears asked.
 He looked amused.

-"Well… the Gaoian word that most directly maps to the word *‘Earth’* literally means *‘dirt’."* Garaaf had the good grace to shrug apologetically.
+"Well... the Gaoian word that most directly maps to the word *‘Earth’* literally means *‘dirt’."* Garaaf had the good grace to shrug apologetically.
 "If it’s any consolation, the code words for some of the other species are much less complimentary."

 "Yeah?"
 Ray found room for a touch of amusement, somehow.
 "Do tell?"